Calories Burned Calculator

 ---|---|---|

-Standing desk | +9 kcal | 360 kcal (≈ 0.05kg fat) |
+Standing desk | +9 kcal | 360 kcal (~0.05kg fat) |

-5-min hourly walk | +25 kcal | 1,000 kcal (≈ 0.13kg fat) |
+5-min walk/hour | +25 kcal | 1,000 kcal (~0.13kg fat) |

-Active sitting (fidgeting) | +13 kcal | 520 kcal |
+Active sitting (fidget) | +13 kcal | 520 kcal |

-The Accountability Advantage: Why Tracking Trumps Guessing
+The Accountability Advantage: Why Tracking Beats Guessing

 3-Year Study Results (n=1,200):

-Guessers: 63% quit programs by Month 3
+Guessers: 63% quit programs by Month 3.

-Manual Trackers: 41% maintained after 1 year
+Manual Trackers: 41% maintained after 1 year.

-Calculator Users: 79% achieved goals with 50% less effort
+Calculator Users: 79% achieved goals with 50% less effort.

-Visual feedback loop: *”This cookie = 40min walk”*
+Visual feedback: *”This cookie = 40min walk.”*

-Error correction: Fix mistakes before they cost weeks
+Error correction: Fix mistakes before they cost weeks.

 Your Precision Toolkit Checklist

-✅ Avoid overestimation: Classify workouts honestly using MET guide
+✅ Rate workouts honestly using MET descriptors.

-— David T., verified user
+— David T., User

-Ready to transform guesses into results?
+Ready to turn guesses into results?

-→ Download the NEAT Cheat Sheet
+→ [Download NEAT Cheat Sheet]

 The Heart Rate Connection: Why Intensity Matters

-Activity | MET Value | What It Means |
+Activity | MET | Meaning |

 ---|---|---|

-Sleeping | 0.9 | Almost resting metabolism |
+Sleeping | 0.9 | Near-resting metabolism |

-Slow Yoga (Hatha) | 2.5 | Gentle movement, minimal exertion |
+Slow Yoga (Hatha) | 2.5 | Gentle movement, low effort |

-Brisk Walking (4 mph) | 5.0 | Moderate effort, noticeable breathing |
+Brisk Walking (4 mph) | 5.0 | Moderate effort, noticeable breath |

 Competitive Swimming | 11.0 | Maximal oxygen consumption |

-– 50kg person: 170 kcal
+50kg person: 170 kcal → 80kg person: 272 kcal.*

 Fidgeting: 100–300 kcal/day